 Down Syndrome Association of Minnesota

-It is the mission of the Down Syndrome Association of Minnesota to provide information, resources and support to individuals with Down syndrome, their families and their communities.
+The Down Syndrome Association of Minnesota’s mission is to provide information, resources, and support to individuals with Down syndrome, their families, and their communities.

 Electronic Documents – Office of Accessibility

-User guides, training and testing information to help you create accessible Microsoft Office and Adobe PDF documents.
+This webpage contains User guides, training, and testing information to help you create accessible Microsoft Office and Adobe PDF documents.

 Employer Assistance and Resource Network (EARN)

 Supports employment in recruiting, hiring, retaining, and advancing qualified individuals with disabilities through confidential, no-cost consultation and technical assistance, customized training, online resources, and links to state and local resources.